the beautiful

 "Old Faithful", 16mm film transferred to 4K video, Silent, 92 minutes looping, 2024 (1 minute clip - full video available on request)

-“the beautiful” was made with assistance from a Puffin Foundation Artist Grant and a Research Grant from the Canada Council for the Arts.
+“the beautiful” was made with assistance from the Puffin Foundation and the Canada Council for the Arts.
 Special thanks to Davida Nemeroff, Nicoletta Pollara and the team at Night Gallery for their supportive feedback, friendship and for giving me the opportunity to share this work; to Nik Massey for his wisdom on finding sleep spots and how to live feral; to Jennifer Boysen for providing a much needed respite from the solitude of life on the road; and to the many people I encountered on my travels (too many to name) for showing me generosity, kindness, humor, and for reminding me of the goodness in people and our commonalities despite our differing backgrounds or politics.
 Most of all, thank you to my darling Clementine without whom I could never have done this journey… I wish we could be on the open road together forever.